Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**associated_gene:** Which genes are associated with this terminator.

-	**associated_transcript:** The parent transcript of this terinator.
+	**associated_transcript:** The parent transcript of this terminator.

 	**coverage_decrease:** This terminator shows dramatic decrease of its coverage or not.

-	**coverage_detail:** Shows the coverage information of the libraries about this terminator. "high" means the highest cooverage of the library, "low" means the lowest coverage of the library, and "diff" represents the difference between "high" and "low".
+	**coverage_detail:** Shows the coverage information of the libraries about this terminator. "high" means the highest coverage of the library, "low" means the lowest coverage of the library, and "diff" represents the difference between "high" and "low".
 If "No_coverage_decreasing" is showed, it means this terminator reveal gene expression but no coverage decrease.
 If "NA" is showed, it means that this terminator has no gene expression.